Upgrid Logo

 Your utility has been quietly counting on you not knowing this.

 You’re not alone.
-Most people don’t know the 22 Rp. gap, or that they can legally bypass it.
+Most people don’t know the ~5 Rp. energy margin, or that they can legally address it through a local energy community.
 That’s exactly what Upgrid is changing.

 Join an energy community